ChiefGyk3D/split_tunnel_switch/README.md

 This script enables split tunneling by allowing specified subnets to bypass a VPN connection.
 It is designed to be used with **NetworkManager** and should be placed in `/etc/NetworkManager/dispatcher.d/99-split-tunnel` for automatic execution when network changes occur.

-However, you can also optionally run this script manually whenever you like it you don't want to do it automatically.
+However, you can also optionally run this script manually if you don't want to do it automatically.
 ## 📌 Features
 - Automatically detects the active network interface and default gateway.
 - Routes specific subnets outside of the VPN.